ubc-library-rc/Beginner_R_Part2/content/Operators.md

 ## DIVISION
 mt$div = mt$mpg/mt$cyl

-## MULTIPLY
+## MULTIPLICATION
 mt$mult = mt$mpg*mt$cyl

 ## BRACKETS TO SPECIFY THE ORDER OF OPERATIONS
-# In English, PEMDAS is the accronym some peopel use to remember the order to calculate equations in
+# In English, PEMDAS is the acronym some people use to remember the order to calculate equations
   #1 Paretheses ()
   #2 Exponent ^
   #3 Multiplecation * and Division / in the order the are writen